advanced-chat/vue-advanced-chat/README.md

 ### Messages prop

 Message objects are rendered differently depending on their type.
 Currently, only text, emoji and file types are supported.<br>
-Each message object has a `sender_id` field which can have the value 'me' or the id of the corresponding agent.
+Each message object has a `sender_id` field which holds the id of the corresponding agent.
+If `sender_id` matches the `currentUserId` prop, specific UI and actions will be implemented

 ```javascript
 messages="[